SrikantShubam/fenor-website/content/pages/en/About-Us.md

       responsible practices that ensure a sustainable future for the industry and its communities.
     _template: textImageCenter
+  - image: /ChatGPT_Image_May_13__2025__11_31_08_PM-removebg-preview.png
+    bigHeading: Our Vision
+    paragraph: >
+      To be the leading force in transforming Mauritania’s artisanal and semi-industrial gold mining sector into a globally recognized, sustainable, and inclusive industry that drives economic prosperity and environmental stewardship
+    _template: textImageCenter
   - smallHeading: Our History
     bigHeading: Pioneering Progress in Gold Mining
     paragraph: >